-1 - Thyroxine (T4) is one of two hormones produced by the thyroid gland.
+- 1 Thyroxine (T4) is one of two hormones produced by the thyroid gland.
 It works to speed up the rate of your metabolism.
-Most T4 is bound to carrier proteins in the blood, but it is only the free, or unbound T4 that is active in the body, which is measured in this test.
+Most T4 is bound to carrier proteins in the blood, but it is only the free, or unbound T4 that is active in the body, which is measured in this test. - 2 Triiodothyronine (T3) is the more active of the two thyroid hormones produced by the thyroid gland.
+Most T3 is bound to protein in the blood.
+Free T3 measures the level of T3 that is free, or unbound to protein, and is available to regulate metabolism.

-2 - The thyroid is a gland at the base of your neck responsible for a number of metabolic processes, including energy expenditure, cardiac function, muscle physiology and substrate turnover.
+3 - The thyroid is a gland at the base of your neck responsible for a number of metabolic processes, including energy expenditure, cardiac function, muscle physiology and substrate turnover.
 Disturbances in your thyroid function can lead to excess hormone levels (overactive) or diminished levels (underactive), both of which can lead to a decrease in athletic performance.
 Thyroid Stimulating Hormone (TSH) is produced by the pituitary gland and stimulates the thyroid gland to produce the two thyroid hormones thyroxine (T4) and triiodothyronine (T3).
 Thyroid hormone production is part of a neuroendocrine cascade.
 It starts in the hypothalamus with the release of thyrotropin releasing hormone (TRH), which triggers the pituitary gland to produce thyroid stimulating hormone (TSH).
 This binds to cells in the thyroid gland to release the hormones T3 and T4 (thyroxine).
 T4 is also converted into T3 (the more active thyroid hormone) at peripheral tissues.
 It is these hormones which essentially control the metabolism around your body.
 All these levels are normally held in tight balance through negative feedback loops.
-Abnormal thyroid function can manifest by over-secretion or undersecreting the thyroid hormones.
+Abnormal thyroid function can manifest by over-secretion or under-secreting the thyroid hormones.
 Very often there is an autoimmune component to these conditions and we can often see this by looking at your thyroid antibodies in more advanced thyroid tests.